 E-MAIL: Notifications, inquires, questions ... etc. that are related to this class will be send and received only via Texas State e-mail account.
-Do not expect a response if the question has been answered in syllabus, Canvas, announcements, or in the class.
+Do not expect a response if the question has been answered in syllabus, Canvas. announcements, or in the class.
 Please do not expect a rapid response especially over weekends, holidays, or at night.
 I do not guarantee any response to messages or email inquiries sent during the last 24 hours before homework due date, exam, or project due date.
 This policy exists to encourage timely work.
-Don't attempt to send any message via Canvas inbox.

-ABSENCE POLICY: If you are absent at the time of a test, a grade of zero will be recorded.
-If you are absent at the time of final exam, a final letter grade of U will be recorded.
-There will be NO makeup exams.
+ABSENCE POLICY: If you are absent at the time of midterm exam, a grade of zero will be recorded.
+If you are absent at the time of final exam, a grade of U will be recorded.
+There will be NO make-up exams.